USB Charger Project in Altium Designer: Part 2

 As was mentioned earlier, the traces leading from the TPS2549 output and into the USB-A connectors are differential pairs, so they need to be routed together.
 You can select Route → Interactive Differential Pair Routing to route these traces.
 If you did not define Differential Pair directives in your schematic, there’s no need to fret!
 You can still select the pads for these differential pairs and use the Route → Interactive Multi-routing command to route these signals.

-Finally, the power and ground connections are defined using polygons, although you could also define them using mounting holes for other projects.
+Finally, the power delivery and ground connections are defined using polygons, although you could also define them using mounting holes for other projects.
 After placing the polygon, the last step is to place silkscreen on the surface layers for component outlines and to designate power/ground/DIM connections and component reference designators for an assembler.
 Set only top/bottom silkscreen layers active or set only top/bottom silkscreen layers visible, then place all overlapped silkscreen labels on the proper position.
 The final silkscreen for the top layer is shown below.